 4. Glacier National Park

-Glacier National Park is a stunning place and one of the best national park vacations in the country.
+Glacier National Park is a stunning place and one of the national parks that are among the most beautiful in the country.
 It is located in Northeastern Montana and continues up into Canada.
 This park is known for its mountains, alpine lakes, waterfalls, and over 700 miles of hiking trails.
 It is a hiker’s paradise!

 A great family hike is Trail of the Cedars and Avalanche Lake.
 This hike begins on a boardwalk among the tall cedar trees and then a path connects it to a trail leading to Avalanche Lake.
 This hike meanders through a rushing river, takes you through the forest, and then culminates in a clearing revealing a gorgeous green/blue alpine lake.
 Kids will enjoy climbing over logs, crossing small streams and then wading in Avalanche Lake.
 Hidden Lake Trail is an extremely popular hike where you can often see mountain goats and play with snow in the middle of summer.
 Another popular place to take kids is Lake McDonald.
 The colored stones and crystal clear water make it a great place for families to swim or paddleboard/kayak.
 There are 5 different areas to enjoy Glacier National Park with kids.
 If possible, try to experience each section, as there is so much to explore.